csswizardry/csswizardry.github.com/case-studies-css-wizardry.md

 title: CSS Wizardry – MVP design and development
 meta: "Redesigning and redeveloping my own website to serve a new purpose over a long weekend"
 permalink: /case-studies/css-wizardry/
+next-case-study-title: "How I helped Madgex’s front-end developers get a handle on their UI."
+next-case-study-url: /case-studies/madgex-consultancy-workshop/
 hide-hire-me-link: true
 ---